Eros483/RagToolkitApp/README.md

 ---
 ### Notes
-- Keep the `.exe ` and the  `models` folder together for the app to find the model correctly
+- For the first usage of the .exe, a internet connection is a must to download necessary dependencies.
+Future use in the same directory does not need internet access.
 - Created with CUDA support on LLAMA-CPP.
 Recreate executable by cloning repository, disabling cuda, and recompiling .exe with `pyinstaller --onefile --add-binary "C:\Users\caio\miniconda3\envs\rag_new_env\Lib\site-packages\llama_cpp\lib;llama_cpp\lib" frontend.py`, changing the binary's path according to your own llama-cpp installation
 ---